deadlyvipers/dojo_rules/introduction.md

-Hello, my name is shayne
+Hello, My name is shayne
+My favorite class/path on code school is the Ruby pa